 The-must-one to tackle your tongue is a thin waffle – oblátka.
 Rounded, usually with the filling of chocolate, sugar, nuts or anything else, best enjoyed as warm.
 And there are countless street shops where you can find it.
 Go ahead and compare, buy just one or a whole box(es).

 It is said that you can find 12 healing springs in Karlovy Vary.
-The 13th is special – a herb liquor called becherovka.
-Its recipe is a top secret, because only two people are allowed to know it.
+The 13th is special – a herb liquor called Becherovka.
+Its recipe is a top-secret because only two people are allowed to know it.
 And that makes it even more special.
-If anything happens during your tasting tour on the promenade, becherovka will fix it 😉
+If anything happens during your tasting tour on the promenade, Becherovka will fix it 😉

-What makes Czech Republic more famous than crystal?
-In Karlovy Vary you can find Moser Glass factory that is a world renowned producer of lead-free crystal.
+What makes the Czech Republic more famous than crystal?
+In Karlovy Vary you can find Moser Glass factory that is a world-renowned producer of lead-free crystal.
 Each Moser product requires hours of hand made work of their glass masters.
 Secrets of hand skill are handed down from old glass-makers generation to the younger ones.
 It takes years of hard work to become a glass-master there.
 Fortunately, you can even visit the factory itself, the place where all products are made, in these eight ovens.
 Great job!

-Text and photos by Jana Michalcová
+Text and photos by Jana Gluchman Michalcová